 Notwithstanding any results that may come from the ongoing exploration program, the company developed its plans for mine closure early in its history.
 A mine closure model has been prepared, and circulated to stakeholders, resulting in an estimate of the technical, environmental, social and other costs, through to final closure on both the Ranger project area and surrounds.
 This closure model is now the subject of review and refinement internally and with stakeholders.
 This model, which is progressively refined, has been used as the basis for calculating the financial provision required for eventual closure at the end of mine life.
 At the end of 2005 the net present value of the closure model for the Ranger project area and surrounds was estimated at A$186 million, fully provided for in the balance sheet.
 In mid 2011 the provision for rehabilitation and closure had grown to $550 million, with detailed studies continuing into 2012.
 In 2013 the estimate was $640 million.

 In 2013 ERA was carrying out a $23 million prefeasibility study on an integrated tailings, water and closure strategy, work on which was ready to commence.
-Some 10 Mt backfill had been placed into pit 3 by mid 2013, and the company will dredge the tailings dam and send 4.4 Mt /yr to pit 3 from 2015, with the remainder of low-grade ore after 2020.
+Some 10 Mt backfill had been placed into pit 3 by mid 2013, and the company is dredging the tailings dam and will send 4.4 Mt /yr to pit 3 from December 2015, with the remainder of low-grade ore after 2020.
 Waste rock will be used as capping.
 Much of the cost of rehabilitation is a $220 million brine concentrator to clean up tailings water for discharge, using heat.
 It produces a brine (at pH 1.8 and TDS 400,000 ppm) retained in pit 3 which is retained in pit 3, and 1.83 GL/yr of clean water, and was commissioned in September 2013.